What Is DI Container?

 and UserController

 .
-Both of them have some
+Both have

-dependencies, namely database and factory ArticleFactory
+dependencies, namely the database and the factory ArticleFactory

 .
-And for these classes, we will now create a container.
-Of
+And for these classes, we will now create a

 and works.